raivivek/ATACseq-Snakemake/README.md

 ### Configuration

-In many cases the only information that will be changing between ATAC-seq experiments is *i)* the library information and *ii)* the desired output directory (paths to BWA indices, blacklists, etc. will remain unchanged).
-It may therefore by convenient to have a single permanent JSON file with all of the required information except the library information and the results dir.
+In many cases the only information that will be changing between ATAC-seq experiments is the **(a) library information, and (b) desired output directory**; while paths to BWA indices, blacklists, etc. will remain unchanged.

+It may therefore by convenient to have a single permanent file with all of the required information except the library information and the results dir.

-If this is the case, you can use the python script at `src/make_atacseq_config.py` to add library information and the results path to this unchanging JSON:
+If this is the case, you can use the python script at `bin/make_atacseq_config.py` to add library information and the results path to this unchanging YAML:

 ```bash
 python /path/to/atacseq_snakemake/bin/make_atacseq_config.py \